Ramuneid/1.2-Support-in-Lithuania/README.md

    This analysis investigates who receives 1.2% support, how the support is distributed among recipients, and how the situation changed between 2020 and 2024.

-2. **To practice and strengthen the full data analysis workflow, with a particular focus on exploring and applying Power BI capabilities**
+2. **To practise and strengthen the full data analysis workflow, with a particular focus on exploring and applying Power BI capabilities**

-   This project allowed me to apply skills in data extraction, data cleaning, transformation, modelling, exploratory data analysis, visualization, and publishing a Power BI report.
+   This project allowed me to apply skills in data extraction, data cleaning, transformation, modelling, exploratory data analysis, visualisation, and publishing a Power BI report.

-## Research Questions

-The project is guided by the following questions:

-- Who are the main recipients of 1.2% support in Lithuania?
-- How is 1.2% support distributed among recipients?
-- How has the distribution changed between 2020 and 2024?
-- Are the biggest recipients becoming stronger over time?
-- Who may be left behind in the competition for support?

 ## Data Sources

-The analysis uses public data from **2020-2024**.
+The analysis uses public data from **2020–2024**.

 Data was collected using:

 - Web scraping
-- Power BI API connection to public sources
+- Public APIs
+- Direct web data connections in Power Query

 ## Tools Used